Film & Cinematic Editing Techniques

 Cross Cutting & Parallel Editing in Film

-Cross cutting is an editing technique that illustrates actions happening simultaneously, but in different locations, suggesting that they are happening simultaneously.
+Cross cutting is an editing technique that illustrates actions happening simultaneously in different locations.
 While cross cutting builds tension (such as in an action sequence), parallel editing often creates comparisons or dramatic irony.

 Editing Techniques in Action Films